الموقع الشخصي لعبد الرحمن بن ميهوب القداري

 Because of this virtue, even listening attentively to lessons is considered seeking knowledge, and the angels lower their wings for the seeker of knowledge.

-He said: ‘The one asked knows no more than the questioner.’
+He [the Prophet] said: ‘The one asked knows no more than the questioner’.

-He said: ‘That the slave-woman gives birth to her mistress, and that you see the barefoot, naked, destitute shepherds competing in building tall buildings.’
+He [the Prophet] said: ‘That the slave-woman gives birth to her mistress, and that you see the barefoot, naked, destitute shepherds competing in building tall buildings’.

 Then he left.

-This hadeeth was narrated by several Companions, including:
+This ḥadīth was narrated by several companions, including:

 Because of its importance: